nikodunk/electrade-2-insurance-static/content/200-apartment-solar-system.markdown

-<br><br><br>

-<b>One month of off-grid living in my room</b><a name="experiment"></a>
+### One month of off-grid living in my room

 In San Francisco we get 4.26 hours of usable sunshine a day (or 1156 hours a year) according to Google Sunroof.
 My battery holds 420Wh (12V x 35Ah), and should be filled once a day without any shading.
 Actual production is an average 350Wh/day on the rooftop with real-world shading and loss.

-Daily Power Production:<br>
+    Daily Power Production:
-Theoretical: 4.26 sun hours/d * 100W solar = 426Wh/day<br>
+    Theoretical: 4.26 sun hours/d * 100W solar = 426Wh/day
-Actual: 350Wh/day<br>
+    Actual: 350Wh/day

-Daily Power Needs:<br>
+    Daily Power Needs:
-54Wh Macbook Air 13-Inch (one charge a day)<br>
+    54Wh Macbook Air 13-Inch (one charge a day)
-8Wh iPhone battery (one charge a day)<br>
+    8Wh iPhone battery (one charge a day)
-300Wh Space Heater (150W x 2h – our SF house has no heating)<br>
+    300Wh Space Heater (150W x 2h – our SF house has no heating)
-___________<br>
+    ___________

-Total: 82Wh energy need per day in room (up to 382Wh)<br>
+    Total: 82Wh energy need per day in room (up to 382Wh)

 This should be easily met by the solar system.
 I turn the inverter on when I get home to use AC lights and charge the Macbook through the power brick, and turn it off before I go to bed to avoid energy drain.
 My phone’s USB (which is direct current) can charge all night straight through the solar controller itself (which has USB ports) and doesn’t require the inverter.
 My laptop is a DC device and could be charged straight off the 12V battery, but I found it easier to just charge it with the AC power brick through the inverter.
-More info on what you can run off the system in the follow-up article<a href="/2017/09/17/what-will-it-run.html">here</a>.
+More info on what you can run off the system in the follow-up article [here](/what-will-solar-run)

 ![](/img/GENERATION.jpg) | ![](/img/GENERATION2.jpg)
 :-----------------------------:|:-------------------------: